“Just The Facts, Ma’am” – The Five Ws

 The 5 Ws and H questions provide a template for gathering information and answering questions.
 These interrogative words are useful tools for stakeholders in various roles, including reporters, researchers, product managers, event planners, and educators.
 They clarify facts, understand causes and effects, and communicate with their audiences.

-The questions enhance teaching English and language arts or ELA skills, plan events, and create personas.
+The questions enhance teaching English and language arts or ELA skills, plan events and create personas.

 For reporters, the 5 Ws and H questions are the foundation of their newspaper articles as they help journalists gather facts, verify sources, and convey information to their readers.